parrt/cs652/labs/trans-objects.md

 * `PrimitiveDecl` has two strings, `type` and `id`and its `toString()` simply returns "*type* *id* `;`"
 * `ObjectRefDecl` is the same really except that its `toString()` returns "*type* `*`*id* `;`"

 Now that we have the appropriate output model objects, we have to alter the code generator, `Gen`, so that it does not collect a list of strings.
-Instead, it should
+Instead, it should create and fill an `OutputFile` object:

 ```java
 public class Gen extends LangBaseListener {